• Skip to main content

 Dr. Kaku holds the Henry Semat Chair and Professorship in theoretical physics at the City College of New York (CUNY), where he has taught for over 25 years.
 He has also been a visiting professor at the Institute for Advanced Study at Princeton, as well as New York University (NYU).

-Filed Under: Featured Podcasts, Podcasts Tagged With: AI, Artificial Intelligence, Michio Kaku, Technological Singularity, the future of the mind
+Filed Under: Featured Podcasts, Podcasts Tagged With: Artificial Intelligence, Michio Kaku, Technological Singularity

 What Is the Singularity?